-The kawadoko culture started in Kyoto, about 400 years ago during the Azuchi-Momoyama Period, until the Edo Period.
+The kawadoko culture began in Kyoto about 400 years ago, during the Azuchi-Momoyama Period, and continued until the Edo Period.
 It began when establishments such as tea shops along the Kamogawa River would line up shogi, or little folding stools, for people to enjoy the cool evening outdoors.

 Kibune is one of the water sources of the Kamogawa River that flows through the center of Kyoto.
 It is also known as the place where the god in charge of the water in Kyoto resides at the Kibune Shrine.

-Boasting some of the oldest history in Kyoto, Kibune Shrine is known as a power spot where many worshippers have come since long ago.
+Boasting one of the oldest histories in Kyoto, Kibune Shrine is known as a power spot where many worshippers have come since long ago.
 The ryokan and teahouses along the Kibune River and near the shrine offer relaxation to shrine-goers.

 Dining at Ryori Ryokan Hirobun